aarontran/g309.2-0.6/Notes.md

 together.

 ## mos\_back, pn\_back "synopsis"

+See notes from October 12ish on this.
+Well explained in Kuntz/Snowden.

 Scripts mos\_back / pn\_back are compiled Fortran, unfortunately, so I can't decipher what they do directly.
 What do they output?